Raviraj2000/Alfred/README.md

 # Alfred
-Discord Bot to play music from Screenshots of playlists
+Discord Bot to play music from screenshots of playlists